metacraft-labs/DendrETH/README.md

 transactions.
 The contract is initialized with a starting bootstrap state and it updates its view of the beacon chain with each processed update.

-The allows it to maintain information about a recent finalized beacon chain block header and a recent optimistic head.
+This allows it to maintain information about a recent finalized beacon chain block header and a recent optimistic head.
 The information in these headers is enough to authenticate any data point in the Ethereum ecosystem because a beacon chain block header references a `BeaconState` root hash, which in turn